lightful/syscpp/README.md

 ### Main features
 * Exchange messages of any type (does not requires them to derive from a common base class)
-* Messages are delivered in the order they arrive
+* Messages are asynchronously delivered in the same order they were sent
 * Allows to invoke callbacks on clients of unknown type (useful for libraries)
 * Callbacks on the active object *auto-store themselves* with no boilerplate code
 * Timers ability with *client-driven handlers* (no need for handler&harr;object resolving maps)

+### Performance
+* Extensive internal use of move semantics supporting delivery of non-copiable objects
+* Several million msg/sec between each two threads (both Linux and Windows) in ordinary hardware

 ### Robustness
 * The wrapped thread lifecycle overlaps and is driven by the object existence